COVID-19 Vaccine Information and Updates

 All residents participate in a scholarly project which they develop based on their own interests, working closely with a self-identified faculty mentor.
 The projects are innovative and range from basic or clinical research to case reports to medical education/curriculum development projects.

-Simulation-based training in procedural skills such as:
+Interns receive simulation-based training in procedural skills such as:

-Simulation-based training in procedural sedation for Senior Residents.
+Senior residents undergo simulation-based training in procedural sedation for Senior Residents.

-Combination of independent online learning as well as high-fidelity, simulation case-based approaches to the management of a pediatric trauma patient.
+This validated curriculum provides a combination of independent online learning as well as high-fidelity, simulation case-based approaches to the management of a pediatric trauma patient.

 Our Teaching Curriculum aims to enhance residents’ abilities to serve as teachers, both to medical trainees and to patients and families.
 Interactive sessions are held quarterly, in which residents get exposure to concepts like adult learning theory, the one-minute preceptor model, and common errors in medical decision-making.
-The curriculum culminates in a two-week Teaching Resident rotation in the third year, during which each resident has an opportunity to showcase and enhance teaching skills in a variety of settings, from small-group discussions to large-group lectures.
+The curriculum culminates in a one-week Teaching Resident rotation in the third year, during which each resident has an opportunity to showcase and enhance teaching skills in a variety of settings, from small-group discussions to large-group lectures.

 Residents experience state-of-the-art training at the Peter M. Winter Institute for Simulation Education and Research (WISER) in an effort to improve education through simulation.
 The WISER Center in Oakland and the WISER Pediatric Simulation Satellite Center at Children’s Hospital allow residents and students to gain hands-on education through simulation for a variety of clinical situations.